parapluu/lock_benchmarking/README.md

 ### Data Structure Benchmark ###

-The data structure benchmark is described in the Queue Delegation Locking paper submitted to PPoPP.
+The data structure benchmark is described in the queue delegation locking paper.
 It measures the throughput for a concurrent priority queue implemented by protecting a pairing heap with QD locking, CC-Synch, H-Synch, flat combining etc. The benchmark is implemented in `src/benchmark/datastructures_bench.c`.
 It has several parameters that can be used to change, for example, the amount of thread local work.
 Note that the benchmark pins threads to hardware threads and if the pinning does not work it might give unpredictable results, especially for the NUMA-aware locks.

 **How to run example:**